Afroasiatic languages: Egyptian

 Seal impression from the tomb of Seth-Peribsen (c.
 2690 BCE), containing the first complete sentence in Ancient Egyptian.

-The Egyptian branch consists of a single language, Egyptian (often called "Ancient Egyptian"), which was historically spoken in the lower Nile Valley.
+The Egyptian branch consists of the stages and dialects of a single language, Egyptian (often called "Ancient Egyptian"), which was historically spoken in the lower Nile Valley.
 Egyptian is first attested in writing around 3000 BCE and finally went extinct around 1300 CE, making it the language with the longest written history in the world.
 Egyptian is usually divided into two major periods, Earlier Egyptian (c.
-3000–1300 BCE), which is further subdivided into Old Egyptian and Middle Egyptian, and Later Egyptian (1300 BCE-1300 CE), which is further subdivided into Late Egyptian, Demotic, and Coptic.
-Coptic is the only stage written alphabetically to show vowels, whereas Egyptian was previously written in Egyptian hieroglyphs, which only represent consonants.
-In the Coptic period, there is evidence for six major dialects, which presumably existed previously but are obscured by pre-Coptic writing; additionally, Middle Egyptian appears to be based on a different dialect than Old Egyptian, which in turn shows dialectal similarities to Late Egyptian.
+3000 – 1300 BCE), which is further subdivided into Old Egyptian, Middle Egyptian, and Later Egyptian (1300 BCE – 1300 CE), which is further subdivided into Late Egyptian, Demotic, and Coptic.

+Coptic is the only stage written alphabetically to show vowels, whereas Egyptian was previously written in Egyptian hieroglyphs, which represent only consonants.
+In the Coptic period, there is evidence for six major dialects, which presumably existed previously, but are obscured by pre-Coptic writing; additionally, Middle Egyptian appears to be based on a different dialect than Old Egyptian, which in turn shows dialectal similarities to Late Egyptian.
 Egyptian was replaced by Arabic as the spoken language of Egypt, but Coptic continues to be the liturgical language of the Coptic Orthodox Church.

 Omotic

 The c.
 30 Omotic languages are still mostly undescribed by linguists.
 They are all spoken in southwest Ethiopia except for the Ganza language, spoken in Sudan.
 Omotic is typically split into North Omotic (or Damotic) and South Omotic (or Aroid), with the latter more influenced by the Nilotic languages; it is unclear whether the Dizoid group of Omotic languages belongs to the Northern or Southern group.
 The two Omotic languages with the most speakers are Wolaitta and Gamo-Gofa-Dawro, with about 1.2 million speakers each.

 A majority of specialists consider Omotic to constitute a sixth branch of Afroasiatic.
 Omotic was formerly considered part of the Cushitic branch; some scholars continue to consider it part of Cushitic.
-Other scholars have questioned whether it is Afroasiatic at all, due its lack of several typical aspects of Afroasiatic morphology.
+Other scholars have questioned whether it is Afroasiatic at all, due to its lack of several typical aspects of Afroasiatic morphology.